Onemind-Services-LLC/py-eveng/README.md

 ## :rocket:Installation

-You can install `evengsdk` using pip
+You can install `py-eveng` using pip

 ```sh
 pip install eve-ng